y-pleim/adiabatic_fermi_hubbard/docs/getting_started.rst

 .. math:: t >> 1/(E_0-E_1)^2
     :label: condition

-where :math:`E_0-E_1` is the smallest difference between the first excited state energy and the ground state energy of :math:`H(s)` for any :math:`s` **[10]**.
+where :math:`E_0-E_1` is the smallest magnitude difference between the first excited state energy and the ground state energy of :math:`H(s)` for any :math:`s` **[10]**.

-This approach has been previously applied to simulate the ground state of Fermi-Hubbard model with chemical potential and magnetic field terms, starting from the ground state of a Hamiltonian that describes d-wave electron pairing (a type of superconductivity) **[2]**.
+This approach has been previously applied to simulate the ground state of the Fermi-Hubbard model with chemical potential and magnetic field terms, starting from the ground state of a Hamiltonian which models d-wave electron pairing (a type of superconductivity) **[2]**.

 The ``adiabatic_fermi_hubbard`` package uses a different starting point to find the ground state of the Fermi-Hubbard model on small 1D lattices through adiabatic state preparation.